 Fill the holes with wood filler, let dry, then sand and seal the cedar.
 OR, you can use a matching wood putty AFTER sealing the cedar with a water-based poly.
 I used this Matte poly.

-I only sealed the cedar on this project.
+For this project, I only sealed the cedar.
 I didn’t need to seal the chalk paint.
 It’s tough enough on it’s own.
 But you can give it a top coat with the same poly, if you want.

 Now you can add the 3 shelves.
 I spaced these out so that it makes going up and down the Cat Tree easy enough but still a little exercise.

 Glue and brad nail the blocks that will support the shelves onto 2 of the posts.
 Use a level to make sure they are level.
 Then glue and brad nail the shelves to the supports.